 To excel in solving line-graph questions, proper practice is extremely important.
 It is suggested to practice several variations of line graph questions to be able to tackle any question from this topic easily.
 Also, solve previous year questions and take mock tests to get completely acquainted with these questions.

 It is important to use approximations in certain conditions to be able to solve questions much faster.
 Several questions can be solved by just approximating certain values and choosing the closest option.
 Apart from shortcuts, it is always suggested to use shortcut techniques wherever possible to be able to solve the related questions in a faster and effective way.

 Often, a question can be easily solved by just analyzing the graph properly.
 An example of this has been explained in one of the above examples (question 4).
 So, it is suggested to look at the graph properly, especially the slope of the graph.
 By seeing the slope, one can easily understand the trend of the graph at that point (positive or negative) and answer certain questions easily.

 It is suggested to be confident with the line graph topic as questions from this topic is repeated almost every year in the exam.
 The questions are high scoring and can be easily solved.
 Visit data interpretation questions for CAT to solve more questions on this topic.

-For more such materials on CAT exam topics, keep visiting BYJU’S. At BYJU’S, several mock tests, sample papers and previous year paper to help the CAT aspirants prepare more effectively.
-At BYJU’S, candidates are always kept updated with the latest notifications and news related to CAT exam.
+For more such materials on CAT exam topics, keep visiting BYJU’S. At BYJU’S, several mock tests, sample papers and previous year papers to help the CAT aspirants prepare more effectively.
+At BYJU’S, candidates are always kept updated with the latest notifications and news related to the CAT exam.